Costs & Aid

 The online Master of Supply Chain Transportation & Logistics is a self-sustaining, fee-based program administered by the UW Department of Civil & Environmental Engineering in collaboration with UW Continuum College.

-Course fees are charged on a per-credit basis and are the same for resident (Washington state) and non-resident students.
+Course fees are charged on a per-credit basis and are the same for resident (Washington state) and nonresident students.
 In addition to these fees, students pay other required fees each quarter, including registration, U-PASS and technology fees.
 There may be additional costs for textbooks and other course materials.
 Fees are due by the third Friday of the quarter.

-The costs below are based on the 2020–2021 rates.
+The costs below are based on the 2023–2024 rates.

-Cost per credit: |
+Cost per credit: $1,035

-Minimum number of credits required: |
+Minimum number of credits required: 43

-Estimated total course fees: |
+Estimated total course fees: $44,505

 Scholarships

-The Supply Chain Transportation & Logistics Master’s program is proud to support up to four outstanding students with scholarships of up to $5,000 each.
-To be considered for an SCTL scholarship, submit a completed application for admission by the Priority Application deadline (March 1, 2021) and respond to the scholarship application questions included in the application.
+The Supply Chain Transportation & Logistics Master’s program is proud to support two outstanding students with scholarships of up to $10,000 each.
+To be considered for a scholarship, complete your application for admission and respond to the post-application scholarship questions that follow your submission.

 Financial Aid and Other Funding